-While industrial manufacturing is still in progress, the assembly of the large plant has been initialized with the threading of the first magnetic coil on the plasma container.
-The construction of the facility will last approximately 6 years.
+While industrial manufacture is still in progress, the assembly of the large installation was initiated with the threading of the first magnetic coil on the plasma vessel.
+Construction of the facility will take approximately 6 years.

-The object of fusion research is to reproduce the phenomena existing in the sun and which make it possible to obtain fusion energy from atomic nuclei.
-To start this fusion fire, a hydrogen plasma must be confined in magnetic fields and carried at temperatures of more than 100 million degrees Celsius.
-Once completed, Wendelstein 7-X will be the largest Stellarator fusion facility in the world.
-Its purpose will be to analyze the suitability of plants of this type for nuclear fusion.
+The object of research on fusion is to succeed in reproducing the phenomena existing in the sun and which make it possible to obtain energy by fusion of the nuclei of atoms.
+To ignite this fusion fire, a hydrogen plasma must be confined in magnetic fields and brought to temperatures of over 100 million degrees Celsius.
+Wendelstein 7-X will, when completed, be the largest Stellarator-type fusion facility in the world.
+Its objective will be to analyze the suitability of plants of this type for nuclear fusion.

 - internet: http://www.ipp.mpg.de